 If your injuries were serious enough to result in a personal injury case, Florida courts will require you to prove that the other driver was negligent, and their behavior caused your injuries.
 Aggressive driving is considered reckless behavior and clearly qualifies as negligence under Florida laws.
 This is because a person that is driving aggressively is considered guilty of willfully disregarding the safety of other drivers.

 In this situation, you may not only be eligible to receive direct compensation such as payment of your medical bills, pain and suffering, and lost wages, but also for punitive damages that are meant to punish the aggressive driver for their reckless behavior.
 This is above and beyond what you would typically receive for your injuries.

 Contact a Florida Car Accident Attorney Today

-If you or your loved one was injured by the negligence of an aggressive driver, the Boca Raton attorneys at the Leifer Law Firm have experience to help you get the compensation that you deserve for your injuries.
+If you or your loved one was injured by the negligence of an aggressive driver, the Boca Raton attorneys at Leifer & Ramirez have experience to help you get the compensation that you deserve for your injuries.
 The last thing you should have to worry about when you should be recovering from your injuries is the financial burden of your accident.
 Call us today for a consultation.